-Vermont remained an independent republic until 1791 when it joined the United States; after statehood, Rutland alternated with other communities to host the legislature.
+Vermont remained an independent republic until 1791 when it joined the United States as the fourteenth state; after statehood, Rutland alternated with other communities to host the legislature.
 Rutland developed as an agricultural center.
 Imported Merino sheep dotted some of the hillsides; sheared each year, the animals’ fine fur was sent to early textile mills built along New England’s fall line.
 Grist and saw mills supplied the community with flour and cut lumber, respectively.
 As county seat, Rutland was also a center for local government and boasted a courthouse and the attendant lawyers’ offices and inns to accommodate visitors with legal business.
 By 1800, the town counted about 1600 residents.

 Deposits of fine white marble were discovered to the north and west of the town in the 1830s.
 The quality of the stone soon drew favorable comparisons with the famous marble found at Carrara in Italy.
 Uncovering the deposits, cutting the marble blocks, and transporting the stone to receptive markets proved labor intensive and difficult, and it was not until the arrival of the railroads in the 1850s that the industry truly flourished.
 The railroads allowed the marble to be efficiently transported to New England ports at reasonable cost.
 Taking into account nearby Castleton’s important caches of slate, western Vermont contributed greatly to the construction needs of a growing nation.

 In 1843, the state legislature chartered the Champlain and Connecticut River Railroad to connect Rutland and Burlington.
 Before construction even began in 1847, the company changed its name to the Rutland and Burlington Railroad to more accurately reflect its market.
-By December of the following year, the line was completed from Bellows Falls on the Connecticut River via Rutland to Burlington on Lake Champlain.
+By December 1849, the line was completed from Bellows Falls on the Connecticut River via Rutland to Burlington on Lake Champlain.
 At Bellows Falls, important rail connections were made to Boston, which was New England’s primary international port.
 Post-Civil War, the Rutland and Burlington Railroad reorganized and became the Rutland Railroad.
 Over the next seven decades, except for a short period from 1896-1904, the railroad would be leased by its principle competitors, including the Central Vermont Railroad and Cornelius Vanderbilt’s New York Central system.